backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Commands.md

 - `terraform force-unlock`: Manually unlock the state for the defined configuration.
 	- The behaviour of this lock is dependent on the backend being used.
 	- *Local state files CANNOT be unlocked by another process*.
+	- We should use `force-unlock` command to manually unlock the state when automatic unlocking failed.
+	- **Be very careful with this command**.
 - `terraform init -migrate-state`: Used to migrate state when terraform's configuration backend changes.
+- `terraform init -reconfigure`: It is also used to migrate state to a different backend but it *doesn't copy the existing state*.
+- `terraform init -backend-config=...`: It is used for partial backend configuration in situations where backend settings are dynamic or sensitive.